 Streamyard is a browser-based live streaming application that can also be used to record episodes for your podcast.
+It's a smooth and efficient live streaming app that's really user-friendly!
 I first got introduced to Streamyard by one of the founders, Geige Vandentop, in October of 2018.
 From the very first day I went live with it, I was hooked and by November of that year, I released my first Streamyard review and tutorial (scroll down to watch below).

 The developers focus on these 3 pillars upon which Streamyard is built:

 For me, stability is by far my favorite pillar from this list!
 And I know that having the right tools when you're just getting started can make all the difference and I'm always committed to providing superior products to my readers and subscribers.
 With Streamyard you will be streaming live on your YouTube channel, Twitch or Facebook page in minutes without any expensive equipment–just create an account, select your destinations (you can multi-stream if you want), add some descriptive text of what's happening-voila!